Fdevmsy/Web-DataMining_Project_Report/README.md

 	Modern object recognition models have millions of parameters and can take weeks to fully train.
 Transfer learning is a technique that shortcuts a lot of this work by taking a fully-trained model for a set of categories like ImageNet, and retrains from the existing weights for new classes.
 Though it's not as good as a full training run, this is surprisingly effective for many applications, and can be run in as little as thirty minutes on a laptop, without requiring a GPU.
 	For this part of implementation, we followed the instruction here: [link](https://www.tensorflow.org/tutorials/image_retraining).

-	First we need to get the pretrained model, remove the old top layer, and trains a new one on the dataset we have.
+	First we need to get the pre-trained model, remove the old top layer, and trains a new one on the dataset we have.
 None of the cat breeds were in the original ImageNet classes the full network was trained on.
 The magic of transfer learning is that lower layers that have been trained to distinguish between some objects can be reused for many recognition tasks without any alteration.
 	Then we analyzes all the images on disk and calculates the bottleneck values for each of them.
 See details about 'bottleneck' here: [link](https://www.tensorflow.org/tutorials/image_retraining).
 Because every image is reused multiple times during training and calculating each bottleneck takes a significant amount of time, it speeds things up to cache these bottleneck values on disk so they don't have to be repeatedly recalculated.

 	The script will run 4,000 training steps.
 Each step chooses ten images at random from the training set, finds their bottlenecks from the cache, and feeds them into the final layer to get predictions.
 Those predictions are then compared against the actual labels to update the final layer's weights through the back-propagation process.